 So pack your bags.
 We’re westward bound for the next three days.

 Joe Versus The Supervolcano

 As far as creation stories go, Yellowstone has an awfully good one.
-Much of the present-day national park is actually the caldera of an ancient, but still active, supervolcano—a geological formation capable of erupting more than 240 cubic miles of magma, or enough debris to effectively bury the Rocky Mountain states and dust the Atlantic and Pacific coasts.
+Much of the present-day national park is actually the caldera of an ancient, active supervolcano—a geological formation capable of erupting 240 cubic miles of magma, or enough debris to effectively bury the Rocky Mountain states and dust the Atlantic and Pacific coasts.
 Three times in its history—approximately 2.1 million years ago, 1.3 million years ago, and 640,000 years ago—the Yellowstone supervolcano experienced such an eruption, the most recent of which created the 30-mile by 45-mile caldera visible today.

 Geysers And Dolls

 With an introductory geology lesson under your belt, you’ll have a greater appreciation of the other thermal features that await down the road.
 In the Midway Geyser Basin, the cavernous Excelsior Geyser pumps more than 4,000 gallons of water each minute into the Firehole River, while the multihued Grand Prismatic Spring measures a whopping 370 feet in diameter.
 Have time for a longer drive?
-Head north to the unearthly terraces of Mammoth Hot Springs, where rising spring water is constantly working to dissolve the soft limestone (Insider Tip: For an almost-bird’s-eye-view of Grand Prismatic Spring, follow the path from the Fairy Falls trailhead and bushwhack up the hillside).
+Head north to the unearthly terraces of Mammoth Hot Springs, where rising spring water is constantly working to dissolve the soft limestone.

 And It Was All Yellow